django-cms/djangocms-frontend/docs/reference.rst

     Import from ``djangocms_frontend.fields``.

-    Displays icons in stead of text for the options.
+    This widget displays icons in stead of text for the options.
 Each icon is rendered by ``<span class="icon icon-{{value}}"></span>``.
 Add css in the ``Media`` subclass to ensure that for each option's value the span renders the appropriate icon.

+.. py:class:: IconMultiselect(forms.CheckboxSelectMultiple)

+    Import from ``djangocms_frontend.fields``.

+    Like ``IconGroup`` this widget displays a choice of icons.
+Since it inherits from ``CheckboxSelectMultiple`` the icons work like checkboxes and not radio buttons.

+.. py:class:: OptionalDeviceChoiceField(forms.MultipleChoiceField):

+    Import from ``djangocms_frontend.fields``.

+    This form field displays a choice of devices corresponding to breakpoints in the responsive grid.
+The user can select any combination of devices including none and all.

+    The result is a list of values of the selected choices or None for all devices selected.

+.. py:class:: DeviceChoiceField(OptionalDeviceChoiceField)

+    Import from ``djangocms_frontend.fields``.

+    This form field is identical to the ``OptionalDeviceChoiceField`` above, but requires the user to select at least one device.

 *********************
  Management commands